jalanb/pym/README.md

 pym (deprecated)
 ================

 pym was going to help with "editing code, not text.
 No Java neither."

 home
 ----
-Main repo was on [GitHub](https://github.com/jalanb/pym), but the good stuff is on [ReadTheDocs](https://pym.readthedocs.io).
-(Wonder if there's a blog in it?)
+The main repo was on [GitHub](https://github.com/jalanb/pym), but the good stuff is on [ReadTheDocs](https://pym.readthedocs.io).

-So, like the man said, "bye for now, and thanks for all the fish"
+So, like the man said, "bye [for now](https://github.com/jalanb/pai/blob/master/README.md), and thanks for all the fish"

 Documentation
 =============